Samir-Kesare/OpsTree-Documentation-/Monitoring/Design/DB Monitoring /DB_Monitoring_Dashboard_Designing.md

 | **Facilitate comparisons and informed choices**  | Dashboards facilitate comparisons between metrics, aiding in making informed choices and strategic decisions. |
 ***

-## Best Practice of Dashboard Designing
+## Best Practices of Dashboard Designing

 The best practices for dashboard designing include:

-- **Empathize with User Types:** Understand the goals and needs of your users, and design the dashboard to convey a clear story that helps them make informed decisions.

 - **Logical Layout:** Organize the dashboard layout in a logical and intuitive manner, with a clear hierarchy of information.

 - **Minimalism:** Keep the design simple and minimal, focusing on the most relevant data and avoiding clutter.

 - **Choosing Data Visualization:** Select appropriate data visualization techniques that effectively communicate the desired information.

-- **Know Your Audience:** Understand the target audience, their needs, and expectations, and tailor the dashboard accordingly.

 - **Choose the Right Dashboard Type:** Select the appropriate dashboard type based on the purpose, such as operational, strategic, analytical, or tactical.